List of Alien (franchise) characters: Jonathan Clemens

 Jonathan Clemens (Charles Dance) is Fury 161's doctor.
 When Ripley crashes into the oil sea, he nurses her back to health and shows her around.
 Clemens performs an autopsy on Newt at Ripley's request, although he is annoyed at not being told why.
-To gain Ripley's trust, Clemens admits that he got drunk after a long shift as a resident and accidentally killed eleven men being treated after a boiler explosion by misprescribing a painkiller.
+To gain Ripley's trust, Clemens admits that he got drunk after a long shift as a resident and accidentally killed eleven men being treated after a boiler explosion by misprescribing a painkiller, and that he was secretly addicted to morphine.
 Sentenced to Fiorina 161, he served his time but remained behind with the other inmates when they refused to leave.
 Ripley still does not reveal the true nature of the events taking place; as Clemens injects her with a serum, the Alien kills him and drags his body away.

 According to Dance, Clemens was requested by 20th Century Fox as a love interest for Ellen Ripley.
 Director David Fincher initially intended to reunite Paul McGann, Richard E. Grant and Ralph Brown (from Withnail and I) with Grant playing Clemens, but Grant declined the role.
 Despite Alien 3's poor critical reception, Dance said in a 2014 Daily Beast interview that he considered the film superior to Aliens and its potential was hampered by 20th Century Fox.
 According to the actor, his role as Clemens exposed him to American audiences and led to a prominent role as Tywin Lannister in Game of Thrones.